 In many healthcare facilities, on-the-fly scheduling is done without considering other factors, which can sometimes lead to a staff shortage that will affect patient care.
 Accurate staffing is extremely important because half of a hospital’s budget is spent on labor costs.
 Predictive analysis is now helping administration and managers to better cope with staffing challenges at least 30 days in advance.
 Healthcare predictive analytics software makes use of intelligence from historical staffing numbers, local weather trends, seasonal infections, holidays and more, available for each organization.
 This leads to reduced labor costs and efficient, cost-effective shift management.

 4. Control Hospital Costs of Drugs and Supplies

 The cost of pharmaceutical drugs and other supplies average about 15% of hospital budgets.
 Better utilization and reduced stock expiration can positively affect the bottom line.
 Pharmacy data analysis is now a business tool that needs to be leveraged to mitigate this issue.
 If a hospital is normally prepared for a certain number of patients per day, and that number is greatly surpassed, it could mean a staffing emergency, as well as the supply room running out of gloves, syringes and other necessities.
 Predictive analysis can ensure these issues are eliminated and, at least, minimized.

 If your organization would like to learn more about the impact of Predictive Analytics on staffing, inventory and other business issues, reach out to the SevenTablets team today.
 Our staff of data scientists and developers have experience analyzing copious amounts of healthcare data, along with data from many other industries.
-Our PA tool, Sertics, puts the power of Predictive Analytics in your hands, without the need for hiring additional data scientists or business analysts.
+Our data governance tool, Sertics, helps put the power of Predictive Analytics in your hands, without the need for hiring additional data scientists or business analysts.